Start Your Oboe Journey with a Free Lesson

 What type of reeds should I use as a beginner oboist?

 As a beginner oboist, it’s recommended to start with medium-soft reeds.
 These reeds are easy to play with and offer fine sound quality.
 Medium-soft reeds require less air support, helping beginners focus on developing embouchure and finger technique.
 As you progress, you can gradually explore different reed strengths based on your comfort and skill level.
-Don’t forget to discuss reed selection and adjustments with your instructor for the best oboe experience.

 Can I switch from another woodwind instrument to the oboe?